10 Best Documentaries on Christianity's History

 "A History of Christianity" offers viewers both a richly informative experience and a visually captivating journey through the past.
 This series is essential for anyone interested in the historical trajectory and enduring influence of one of the world’s major religions.

-More information can be found on Wikipedia.
+More information can be found on the Wikipedia or IMDb page.

 4) From Jesus to Christ: The First Christians (1998)